KalilBalech/object-oriented-programming-csi22/README.md

 # object-oriented-programming-csi22

-This repository is the way I submit my assignments for the Object-Oriented Programming course to my professor.
+This repository is where I submit my Python-coded assignments for the Object-Oriented Programming course